Edward, Edward

 Poetic and literary devices are the same, but a few are used only in poetry.
 Here is the analysis of some of the poetic devices used in this poem.

-- Diction and Tone: The ballad has very good figurative language, poetic diction, and a serious tone.
+- Diction and Tone: The ballad has good use of figurative language, poetic diction, and a serious tone.

 - Rhyme Scheme: The ballad follows the ABACDEDC rhyme scheme that lasts until the end.